 The Timeline keeps a journal of all your activities so that you can resume them later, from where you left off.
 For it to be able to monitor your actions, the Timeline must be able to record what you are working on, in the apps that you use.
 To be able to do that, apps must offer support for this feature.
 You can learn more about this feature, and what it does, from this tutorial: What is the Timeline in Windows 10 and how to use it to resume past activities.

 To access it and view the history of activities that Windows 10 stores, click or tap the Task View button on the taskbar.
 You can see it highlighted below.
 Alternatively, you can press the Windows + Tab keys on your keyboard.

-First, open Settings.
-Then, go to Privacy.
+First, open Settings and go to Privacy.

-Then, you see the "Show activities from accounts" section.
+Then, you see the "Show activities from these accounts" section.
 What you see here differs based on whether you use a Microsoft account or a local account.
 If you use a Microsoft account, you can set whether you want to hide activities from your Timeline.
 Set the switch for your Microsoft account to Off, so that the Timeline no longer shows your past activities.

 If you want Windows 10 to delete your activity history, press the Clear button, and confirm your choice.
 From now on Windows 10 no longer has any activity history on you.

 If you use a Microsoft account instead of a local account, at this point, Microsoft might still have your past activities on their servers, if you let Windows 10 sync your data to the cloud.
-To clear that data too, click or tap the link that says "Manage my Microsoft Account activity data."
+To clear that data too, click or tap the link that says: "Manage my Microsoft Account activity data."

 After you clear all the settings we mentioned, and you access the Task View, the Timeline should be empty of your past activities, like in the screenshot below.
 From now on, you should see only the apps that are currently open, and your virtual desktops (if you are using them).